camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 ## How can I provide a custom SSL certificate?

-> I'm using a custom SSL certificate / certificate authority and want it to be recognized by the Desktop Modeler.
+You use a custom SSL certificate and want the modeler to accept that certificate.

-The modeler [strictly validates](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/flags/#zeebe-ssl-certificate) the remote server certificate certificate trust chain.
+The app [strictly validates](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/flags/#zeebe-ssl-certificate) the remote server certificate certificate trust chain.
 If you use a custom SSL server certificate then you must make the signing CA certificate known to the modeler, not the server certificate itself.

-The modeler reads trusted certificates from your operating systems trust store.
+The modeler reads trusted certificate authorities from your operating systems trust store.
 Installing custom CA certificates there is recommended for most users.

-Alternatively you may provide custom trusted certificates via the [`--zeebe-ssl-certificate` flag](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/flags/#zeebe-ssl-certificate).
+Alternatively you may provide custom trusted CA certificates via the [`--zeebe-ssl-certificate` flag](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/flags/#zeebe-ssl-certificate).

 ## How can I get details about a secure remote connection?